Bensas/RustNESs/plan.md

 		- sprite_size
 		- slave_mode
 		- enable_nmi
-	- PPU Address -> Because it's one byte, the address is passed in two parts
+	- [PENDING] PPU Address -> Because it's one byte, the address is passed in two parts
-	- PPU Data
+	- [PENDING] PPU Data

-- Complete write() and read() functions setting or getting the value of the registers.
+- [PENDING] Complete write() and read() functions setting or getting the value of the registers.
 	- For the PPU Address and PPU Data registers we take a specific approach:
 		- We have the following variables
 			- `address_high_byte` -> indicates whether we're writing to the low ot the high byte on thw address register